muratk5n/thirdwave/en/README.md

 ---

-I bet trying to capture in the post- looks easier by retrofitting existing plants, but is expensive, so it is avoided.
-If policy pushes for better designed CCUS plants they can be built from scratch, at least core pieces of existing plants with efficient CCUS.

-Paper: "[C]apturing CO2 from traditional combustion exhaust gases is expensive, both from a capital and energy perspective, because the CO2 in the exhaust is greatly diluted with N2 .
-For example, adding post-combustion capture capability to a traditional pulverized coal plant increases the levelized-cost..  by as much as 85% and reduces the efficiency by 12 percentage points"

----

-Increase needed

-IEA: "Currently, two large‑scale CCUS facilities operate in the power sector, the Petra Nova Carbon Capture project and the Boundary Dam Carbon Capture project"

----

 For countries, esp. developing, focusing on Coal-H2+CCS route wld make sense; most countries have coal, no problem securing supply.
 Can scale output up and down wout being restricted by land availability,